 Open Day at Bec’s Table 2016

 Yes, it’s coming up again.
-I’m in full planning mode for this “full on” event.
-Although it’s lots of work, we love this day of the year.
+I’m in full planning mode for this years “full on” event.
+Although it’s lots of work, we love open day.
 The support you show us on Open Day is heartfelt.
 Continue reading “Open Day At Bec’s Table”

 Whatever you want to call them Mandorlas or Amoretti biscuits these are delicious.
 It’s hard to remember all the recipes we make at Bake Club; recently I was reminded of these.
 Over three years now and 40 recipes per term, that’s a whole lot of baking.
 I’m not good with math, but Continue reading “Mandorlas or Amoretti biscuits”

 One of my lovely students asked me to post a photo of the cake I made recently for our new Woolworths store.

 Cake for Woolworths

 Some of you may know I made one for Coles previously and Woolworths asked me to make something for them too.
 Such an honour to be part of their opening. 😉 Continue reading “Woolworths Cake for Casey Central”